Mulching disease

 Landscaping

-The answer to 'mulching disease' is that mulch can sometimes lead to fungal diseases in plants if not properly managed.
-Common symptoms include discolored or wilting leaves, rotting stems, and stunted growth.
-The main causes are overwatering, poor air circulation, and using contaminated or old mulch.
+The answer to 'mulching disease' is that mulch can sometimes lead to fungal diseases in plants and lawns if not properly maintained.
+Symptoms may include discolored or wilting foliage, mushroom growth, or a foul odor.
+The main causes are excessive moisture, poor air circulation, and using the wrong type of mulch.

 Step-by-Step Guide